arvkevi/openhumansimputer/README.md

 ### Environment file

 The environment file contains configurations for running the application, which both `pipenv` and `heroku` will use when running the application.
 It **should never be committed to git** and should be kept private as it contains secrets.
-First copy the contents of the template environment file, `env.example`, paste into a new file, and save with the filename `.env` we will go back and alter the contents after creating a project on the Open Humans site.
+First copy the contents of the template environment file, `env.example`, paste into a new file, and save with the filename `.env`(use `cp env.example .env`) we will go back and alter the contents after creating a project on the Open Humans site.
 The `.env` filename should already be in your `.gitignore`, but it is worth double-checking to make sure.

 ## Creating an Open Humans project